 Casa Loma is the former estate of Sir Henry Mill Pellatt, a Toronto financier, industrialist, and military man.
 Much of Pellatt's fortune was made through investments in hydroelectricity and railway industries.
 The mogul hired noted architect E.J.
 Lennox to build him and his wife a medieval-style castle on a brow overlooking Toronto.

 Begun in 1911, Casa Loma took 300 men nearly 3 years to complete and cost $3,500,000; for a time, it was the largest residence in North America.
 Sir Henry enjoyed his new residence for a mere 10 years before financial loss forced him to abandon his grand home.

 Today, the mansion is owned by the City of Toronto and run by The Kiwanis Club of Casa Loma, which uses its share of the proceeds for charitable projects.

 Casa Loma is located at One Austin Terrace near the corner of Davenport Rd. and Spadina Ave.

 Casa Loma is in a primarily residential area of downtown Toronto, not particularly close to other attractions.
 Visitors planning to walk to Casa Loma should note that the mansion is on a hill brow, meaning an uphill hike.
 Public transportation options (TTC) will also mean a 10-15 minute walk, in most cases uphill.
-See detailed directions on getting to Casa Loma.

 How Much Time Should I Spend?